Taking aim at the wino-higgsino plane with the LHC: Introduction

-We therefore present a search capable of exclusion at two standard deviations ($2\sigma$), or discovery at 5$\sigma$, of higgsino-like or mixed wino-higgsino states at the High-Luminosity (HL-)LHC.
-In this region of parameter space with intermediate sized mass splittings between $\tilde{\chi}^0_1$ and $\tilde{\chi}^{\pm}_1$ or $\tilde{\chi}^0_2$, the chargino and second-to-lightest neutralino states may be produced and decay with products so soft as to be considered missing energy by the search.
-In this case we can choose to trigger on the decay of a single heavy vector boson produced in association with electroweakino pairs.
-We choose to search for the heavy boson(s) in a hadronically tagged channel, continuing a line of inquiry begun in \cite{Carpenter:2020fnh,Carpenter:2021jbd} targeted at rare and hard-to-constrain SUSY signals.\footnote{A dijet signal may also be a trigger \cite{Buanes:2022wgm}.} This search strategy allows us to close an existing hole in the electroweakino parameter space not covered by other searches.
-For comparison, we also recast four other analyses in the $(\mu,M_2)$ plane that are expected to be sensitive to wino-higgsino LSP scenarios.
+The aim of this work is to project the bounds from this mono-boson channel to the $(\mu, M_2)$ plane, and compare it with the other channels at the LHC today and in the future.
+To this end, alongside our own analysis, we reinterpret four existing analyses that are expected to be sensitive to wino-higgsino LSP scenarios.
 These searches are in channels characterized by disappearing tracks \cite{CMS:2020atg}, soft leptons \cite{CMS:2018kag}, three leptons accompanied by missing transverse energy \cite{ATLAS:2021moa}, and two hadronically decaying vector bosons with missing energy \cite{ATLAS:2021yqv}.
 We present a phenomenological map of the wino-higgsino mass plane detailing which searches are most sensitive at present and for the projected $3\,\text{ab}^{-1}$ HL-LHC run.
 We find complementarity between the searches, with the mono-boson search able to cover a sizable region of parameter space.
 We expect the full run of the HL-LHC to probe or exclude almost all of the ``natural'' (small-$\mu$) wino-higgsino parameter space.

 This paper proceeds as follows.
-In \hyperref[s2]{Section II} we review the masses and mixing of electroweakinos in the MSSM. \hyperref[s3]{Section III} concerns the electroweakino parameter space and searches that cover its various regions.
+In \hyperref[s2]{Section II} we review the masses and splitting of electroweakinos in the MSSM. \hyperref[s3]{Section III} concerns the electroweakino parameter space and searches that cover its various regions.
 In \hyperref[s4]{Section IV} we describe our hadronic mono-boson search strategy. \hyperref[s5]{Section V} presents results of a sensitivity search for the HL-LHC. \hyperref[s6]{Section VI} concludes.